Governance Control Catalog

 Validates that users without the required capability see appropriate access-denied behavior, not broken UI.

-15 quality checks with compliance scoring
+Readiness checks with compliance scoring

 SG-001: Manifest Integrity